OllieJones/sqlite-object-cache/readme.txt

 == Upgrade Notice ==

+This release suppresses backups of the SQLite data in common backup plugins.

 This release allows you to use `wp-config.php` settings to configure SQLite's timeout, journaliing mode, and file name.
 And, it changes the timeout and journaliing mode attempting to cope with rare long SQLite waits.

-Thanks, dear users, especially @spaceling and @ss88_uk, for letting me know about errors you found, and for your patience as I figure this out.
+Thanks, dear users, especially @spacedmonkey, @spaceling and @ss88_uk, for letting me know about errors you found, and for your patience as I figure this out.
+All remaining errors are solely the responsibility of the author.